hirak99/ordered_thread_pool/README.md

 ## Features

-* Avoids thread spawn overhead by instantiating and maintaining threads on construction.
+1. Avoids thread spawn overhead by instantiating and maintaining threads on construction.
-* Allows disabiling all threading by setting number of threads to 0.
+2. Allows disabiling all threading by setting number of threads to 0.
 This allows rapid prototyping, and can help in debugging threaded logic in a client.
-* Accepts a limit to throttle main thread if queue gets filled up faster than the jobs are finished.
+3. Accepts a limit to throttle main thread if queue gets filled up faster than the jobs are finished.
+4. It does not require the full list of jobs to be known as they are being queued.

+## Detailed Specification

+Imagins a open ended list of jobs that come in pairs (A1, B1), (A2, B2), (A3, B3), ...

+We need to run these jobs with the constraints -
+* All Ai's can be parallelized.
+* All Bi's must be run in order.
+* Each Bi must use output of Ai.

+This system enables such an operation.

+Ai's indicate a costly job, Bi's indicate a fast job - e.g. writing to some stream.

 # Dependencies